nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The next sequence diagram shows an instance of command execution.

 ![](attachments/MainLogic.png)
+> 📝 **Note:** The cross on each lifeline represents the end of objects lifeline.
+> Due to the limitation of PlantUML the line continues to extend.

 The next sequence diagram show the termination of `Terminus`